 Terminal emulation software or SpectraView tuning software is required to adjust the tuning parameters of the APU.
-They run on a PC that is connected to the APU via the RS-232 port on the front of the APU.
+They run on a PC that is connected to the APU via the RS-232 port located on the front of the APU.
 Any terminal emulation software will work to change APU parameters, but SpectraView is recommended for precision tuning.

 SpectraView is a Windows-based software module that allows for the tuning of the system so that it has maximum sensitivity when detecting intrusions with maximum rejection for nuisance alarms.
-SpectraView also allows the user to monitor system performance, and to record and analyze sensor data.
+SpectraView also allows the user to monitor system performance, as well as record and analyze sensor data.

-For instructions on how to change settings using a terminal, refer to Appendix B within this manual.
+For instructions on how to change settings using terminal emulator software, refer to Appendix B within this manual.